GoogleChromeLabs/tasklets/README.md

 It is probably easier and more reasonable/reliable to strongly tie the tasklet’s lifetime to the page’s lifetime and kill the tasklet when the page gets killed.

-#### Failure Modes
+#### Failure modes

 In all of the above code samples, we've had a "synchronous" constructor call.
-We've just done this because we think its easier to use, but this brings up the question:
+We've just done this because we think it's easier to use, but this brings up the question:

 ```js
 // api.js